nataliepopescu/verifopt/README.md

 during compilation for vtable optimization

 [rewrites](https://github.com/nataliepopescu/verifopt/tree/main/rewrites):
-performs various styles of dynamic-dispatch rewrites (into static-dispatch) and benchmarks them to determine which style of rewrite would be best for our tool to emulate
+performs various styles of source-level, dynamic-dispatch rewrites (into static dispatch) and benchmarks them to determine which style of rewrite would be best for our tool to emulate at the MIR level

 ### Eval Code